ema-pe/master-degree-thesis/README.md

 Please note that thesis and slides are written in italian.

+The git repository is available online on both [GitLab](https://gitlab.com/ema-pe/master-degree-thesis) and [GitHub](https://github.com/ema-pe/master-degree-thesis).
+However, GitHub is a **read-only** mirror of GitLab.

 Licensed under the Creative Commons Attribution Share Alike 4.0 International.
 See [**LICENSE**](LICENSE) for more information.